Variable Selection Using Nearest Neighbor Gaussian Processes: Related Work

-A large class of GPRMs automatically provide some information regarding the importance of the individual variables the model is fitted with.
+A large class of GPRMs automatically provides some information regarding the importance of the individual variables the model is fitted with.
 This property is known as automatic relevance determination \citep{Rasmussen2005}.
-However, in case of limited training data such approaches perform poorly, resulting in a high generalization error.
-One possibility to overcome this problem is to add a penalty term, that encourages model fits, where only some of the variables are considered as important.
-Respective approaches were proposed by \cite{Yi2011} and \cite{Wu2017}.
-A related Bayesian approach was proposed by \cite{Linkletter2006}, who used a spike and slab prior (mixture prior between a uniform distribution and a point mass) for the variable selection task. \cite{CHEN2010} proposed a Bayesian approach that uses a random indicator vector to specify which variables contribute to the model.
+However, with limited training data, such approaches perform poorly, resulting in a high generalization error.
+One possibility to overcome this problem is adding a penalty term that encourages model fits, where only some variables are considered important.
+Yi et al. \cite{Yi2011} and Wu et al. \cite{Wu2017} proposed such approaches. \cite{Linkletter2006} proposed a related Bayesian approach, which uses a spike and slab prior for the variable selection task.
+Chen and Wang \cite{CHEN2010} proposed a Bayesian approach that uses a random indicator vector to specify which variables contribute to the model.
+Zhang et al. \cite{ZHANG2023107757} use an indicator-based Bayesian variable selection approach for Gaussian process models in computer experiments.

-A possible weakness of GPRMs is that the estimation process sometimes becomes numerically unstable.
-To address this issue \cite{gu2018} proposed the concept of robust estimation.
+A possible weakness of GPRMs is that the estimation process becomes numerically unstable.
+To address this issue Gu et al. \cite{gu2018} proposed the concept of robust estimation.
 In a Bayesian manner, robust estimates can be achieved by assigning so-called reference priors to the GP parameters.
-These priors are recommended by many authors \citep{Berger2001,paulo2005,KAZIANKA2012, VOLLERT2019}.
+These priors are recommended by authors of references \cite{Berger2001,paulo2005,KAZIANKA2012, VOLLERT2019}.
+As we follow these recommendations, our reference prior assures robust correlation matrices, avoiding the problems arising from near-singularity or near-diagonality of these matrices.
+This also provides a safeguard against effects associated with Jeffreys paradox, which is known to happen in linear regression models.
 Another disadvantage of GPRMs is that they are computationally expensive.
-Recently, \citep{Datta2016} introduced so-called nearest neighbor Gaussian processes (NNGPs).
-They can be considered as highly scalable approximations derived from classical GPs.
+Recently, \cite{Datta2016} introduced so-called nearest neighbor Gaussian processes (NNGPs).
+These can be considered highly scalable approximations derived from classical GPs.

-In this work we propose a variable selection approach combining NNGPs and reference priors.
-To the best of our knowledge such a combination has not been proposed before.
-The variable selection is based on a random set $\mathcal{A}$ used tho specify variables that contribute to the model.
-For the model inference we propose a Metropolis within Gibbs algorithm to sample from the posterior distribution.
-In particular, the proposed MCMC algorithm makes use of Hamiltonian Monte Carlo (HMC) \citep{DUANE1987}.
-HMC is a family of MCMC methods based on the concept of dynamic systems in physics.
-Virtual dynamical systems are created by augmenting hyperparameters with momentum variables and in the end a sampling from the distribution of the combined system is performed.
-In a Bayesian context HMC uses the derivatives of the posterior density to generate efficient proposals.
-In many applications HMC converges significantly faster than conventional approaches \citep{ DUANE1987, Neal1997, Rasmussen2005}.